Cluseau Research

 Another question you should always ask yourself is “what am I missing” / “why does it trade where it is?”
 Know that complexity is not rewarded, and if your thesis hinges on value being realized suddenly years or decades into the future, perhaps it makes sense to size your trade smaller until what you anticipate is finally beginning to happen.

 Of the first three rules I mentioned, the only immediately disqualifying factor is poor management.
 Flexibility is important, it’s rare to find companies in a great line of business with skilled management and excellent capital allocation at a reasonable valuation - chances are these names are already trading at sky high multiples.
 Instead, pay attention to progress.
-If a Japanese name at 0.6x book pays a 3% dividend and announces 1-2% of shares outstanding buyback - that’s good enough.
+If a Japanese name at 0.6x book pays a 3% dividend and announces a new repurchase program for 1-2% shares outstanding - that’s good enough.
 Progress doesn’t always come all at once, and patience in value trades is rewarded.

 Putting It All Together - A Real Life Trade